 Annual Fee: $95

 Business travelers will also be able to join the fun with the business version of the Ascend Card with a $95 annual fee.
-If you have the option to apply for either the Ascend of the Hilton Business card, you should consider the second option as you have more opportunities to earn purchase rewards.
+If you have the option to apply for either the Ascend or the Hilton Honors American Express Business card, you should consider the second option as you have more opportunities to earn purchase rewards.